d8bauxit8/low-resource-protocol/README.md

 Okay I already know about the wire permeability, but I don't know anything about how long it takes one byte transmitting.

-Besides that, I could not forget about that in the MCUs I just can read bytes from the receive register instead of bits.
+Besides that, I can not forget that in the MCUs I can only read bytes from the receiver register instead of bits.